-by the log-concavity property of the Bernoulli sum $f^{(i)}$.
-The fact that each $p_i'$ is non-negative finally proves that $\alpha_k \leq \alpha_{k+1}$. \end{proof} \begin{remark} In the Shepp--Olkin case, $\alpha_k$ is a conditional expectation of a weighted sum, similarly to the `scaled score function' of \cite{johnson11}.
-This follows since writing $B_i$ for a Bernoulli random variable with parameter $p_i(t)$, we obtain $\pr(B_i = 1 | B_1 + \ldots + B_n = k) = p_i(t) f_{k-1}^{(i)}(t)/f_k(t)$, so that Equation \eqref{eq:alphaDefinition} can be expressed as
+\begin{remark} In the Shepp--Olkin case, $\alpha_k$ is a conditional expectation of a weighted sum, similarly to the ``scaled score function'' of \cite{johnson11}.
+This follows since writing $B_i$ for a Bernoulli random variable with parameter $p_i(t)$, we obtain $\pr(B_i = 1 | B_1 + \cdots+ B_n = k) = p_i(t) f_{k-1}^{(i)}(t)/f_k(t)$ so that equation \eqref{eq:alphaDefinition} can be expressed as

 where weights $\lambda_i = p_i'/(\sum p_i')$.
-Note that in particular, in the `symmetric' case where $p_i' \equiv p'$ for all $i$, then $\lambda_i' = 1/n$ and $\alpha_k(t) \equiv k/n$.
+Note that in particular, in the ``symmetric'' case where $p_i' \equiv p'$ for all $i$, then $\lambda_i' = 1/n$ and $\alpha_k(t) \equiv k/n$.